 That afternoon we drove upriver in search of likely put-ins.
 I’d paddled twice on the Dordogne, in ’98 and again in 2009, but in hired canoes like these.

 The deal being you canoe downstream, and are brought back by minibus with canoe trailer.
-The river runs fast.
-Paddling back upstream is out of the question but, dependent on others who want at working day’s end to go home, the option of staying on the water to savour these long June evenings is ruled out
+The river runs fast so paddling back is out of the question.
+For me anyway.
+Since those who pick you up have homes to go to at working day’s end, you must reach the pick up point by tea time.
+You haven’t the option of staying on the water to enjoy a long June evening.

 Ideally, we’d go downriver and, my canoe being inflatable, bus it back to Beynac.
 Not possible.
 Buses are few and far between, connecting Perigeux, Sarlat-en-Canede and Bergerac but not the villages and tiny ports of the Dordogne.